baconjs/bacon.js/README.md

 Dependencies
 ============

+Runtime: none
-Runtime: jQuery or Zepto.js (optional; just for jQ/Zepto bindings) Build/test: see [package.json].
+Build/test: see [package.json].

 Compatibility with other libs
 =============================

-Bacon.js doesn't mess with prototypes or the global object.
-Only exceptions below.
+Bacon.js doesn't mess with prototypes or the global object, except that it exports the Bacon object as `window.Bacon` when installed using the `<script>` tag.

-* It exports the Bacon object, except in Node.js.
-In a browser, this is added to the window object.
-* If jQuery is defined, it adds the asEventStream method to jQuery (similarly to Zepto)

 So, it should be pretty much compatible and a nice citizen.